cmark0v/linux_hax/linuxhax.rst

 - *DONT* not run ``apt-get clean`` in Dockerfile. look for other things to delete too. ideally you make a second container from a lighter cleaner image and copy over the things you set up, leaving behind everything else
 - *DONT* not use ``apt-get --no-install-recomends``
 - *DONT* forget ``DEBIAN_FRONTEND=noninteractive apt-get -y <pkgs>``
+- to make small containers, you build your binaries and things in one container then copy to a smaller one without all the tools.
+There are specialized base containers for these two roles